 The fiber arts have always been part of my life; I taught myself to knit when I was eleven.
 Over the years I’ve taken advantage of the vibrant Bay Area textile culture—attending classes and joining various guilds.
-I learned spinning, needle tatting, weaving, coiled basketry, twining, pine needle basketry, and various other techniques.
+I learned spinning, needle tatting, weaving, coiled basketry, twining and pine needle basketry.
 With so many techniques available, I often pick up a needle and work spontaneously; self expression is a natural result.

 Coiled basketry using cassette or VCR tapes is my favorite.
 It came naturally to me and I am able to create forms spontaneously.
-I also copy ancient vessels from archeological illustrations, making a connection between ancient artistry and 21st Century.
+I also copy ancient vessels from archeological illustrations, making a connection between ancient craft and 21st Century art.